-Only projects located in the Dominican Republic are eligible to register reductions with the Reserve under this protocol.
-Livestock projects located in the United States or Mexico must use the respective Livestock Protocol if seeking to register GHG reductions with the Reserve.
+Only projects located in Argentina are eligible to register reductions with the Reserve under this protocol.
+Livestock projects located in the United States, Mexico, or Dominican Republic must use the respective Livestock Protocol if seeking to register GHG reductions with the Reserve.